jman0x0/Project1_Search_CS170/README.md

 **Findings**

 I found that the Euclidean distance heuristic performed the best out of the three.
 From the lecture we know that the Manhattan Distance heuristic is an admissible, Euclidean distance is a smaller estimate so it is also admissible.
 However, compared to the Misplaced Tile Heuristic it is a better estimate since it doesn't just merely count misplaced tiles as a single point.
 The uniform cost search heuristic/algorithm was the worst, which makes sense since it has no means of determining truly how close a node is to the goal state.

+Ultimately, for smaller puzzles such as the 8 puzzle, a uniform cost search would be applicable and suitable for the most part.
+However, admissibile heuristics, in particular the Euclidean distance heuristic, are much more desirable when the problem is harder as better states will be expanded versus worst states.